Empower vs Mint: Which Tool is Best for Your Finance?

 You can use this as a basis for tweaking to better reflect your financial goals.
 Once it’s set up, you get time frames for each category of spending vs your income, and notifications if you start overspending in one area or another.

-Personal Capital comes at budgeting from a higher level.
+Empower comes at budgeting from a higher level.
 It takes your income from every source – your paycheck, dividends, rental income, etc. – and sets it against a spending budget that you set.
 You can divide spending into categories, and track against bill payments, but it doesn’t offer as much automated help as Mint, or the ability to set specific budgeting goals.

-By contrast, Personal Capital – even in its free iteration – offers a range of investment tools.
+By contrast, Empower – even in its free iteration – offers a range of investment tools.
 You can project changes to your savings habits and how they’ll add up over time, plan for retirement, project college savings, analyze the fees you’re paying on investments – and how you can reduce them – and even benchmark your portfolio allocation against market averages; receiving recommendations on how to better adjust your holdings.

 If you opt-in for the paid services (providing you have a portfolio over $200k) the advice gets more personalized, more human, and more hands-on.